 Roughan & O’Donovan acted as independent design checker on this ambitious project to upgrade the core of Scotland’s motorway network between Glasgow and Edinburgh.

-We were responsible for the detailed check of all disciplines from the stabilisation of historic mine workings through to ITS.
+We were responsible for the detailed check of all disciplines from the stabilisation of historic mine workings through to intelligent transport systems (ITS).

 Key elements included: